 - Plan a sexy staycation.
 Even after the long Labor Day weekend is over, you can still plan a long weekend or just a few steamy activities to enjoy solo, or with a partner.
 Pleasure is the epitome of self-care.
 We recommend a generous amount.

 - Try a new toy.
 Experimentation is key to discovering your desires!
 Consider adding a new toy to your arsenal or purchasing your first.
-We have options for both beginners and advanced toy users, and the new Osé 2 just launched!
+We have options for both beginners and advanced toy users, and Osé 2 provides incredble clitoral and G-spot stimulation!
 Guaranteed to deliver delicious blended orgasms, no vibration required.

-We hope you’ll find more ways to celebrate Sexual Health Awareness Month this September.
+We hope you’ll find more ways to celebrate Sexual Health Awareness Month.
 If you like, feel free to tag us in a post with your sexual wellness recommendations; we’d love to see what pleasure activities you’re up to!